Celebrate Hispanic Heritage Month with Kidney Kitchen® Recipes

 Hispanic Americans can trace their ancestry back to Spain, Mexico, the Caribbean or South and Central America.
 Steeped in traditions and festive celebrations from these regions, Hispanic (also called Latin) cuisine is renowned for putting flavorful food at the forefront of any and every occasion.
 Although common language and traditions unite these regions, the cuisine is actually quite diverse, with influences not just from local sources, but also from dishes found in Europe, Asia and Africa.
 Whether you are Hispanic or not, adding some of the varied dishes of this abundant cuisine to your meals is a sure way to keep them fun, exciting and fresh.

 If you are following a kidney-friendly meal plan, you may be concerned that Latin American food requires lots of potassium-rich tomatoes, potatoes, beans and avocados, as well as high-sodium sauces and seasonings.
 Fortunately, there are ways around this that will allow you to still enjoy your favorite recipes.
-The American Kidney Fund’s Kidney Kitchen® has made it a priority to be your go-to source for Latin American recipes tweaked for kidney-friendly eating.
+The American Kidney Fund's Kidney Kitchen® has made it a priority to be your go-to source for Latin American recipes tweaked for kidney-friendly eating.
 On Kidney Kitchen, you will find over 60 flavor-rich Latin recipes from a wide range of countries that can be enjoyed for any meal or occasion.
 For example, start your day by replacing the usual salty tortilla chips for homemade chips in this quick and easy recipe for Mexican Breakfast Chilaquiles.
-Think you’d never dare to eat potatoes again?
-You’ll reconsider after checking out our traditional Spanish Tortilla/Omelet.
+Think you would never dare to eat potatoes again?
+You will reconsider after checking out our traditional Spanish Tortilla/Omelet.
 And, while many dishes like salsas and chilis may present double trouble for your kidneys because of their tomatoes and excess salt, our Fresh Salsa and New Mexican Style Green Chili offer options that are designed just for you.

 - Encouraging you to cook more from scratch at home, avoiding excess sodium and phosphates added in processed foods.
 Check out how easy it is to make Homemade Bread and Homemade Corn Tortillas in your very own kitchen.